joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

 - Automatically release new code to end users, typically after passing the suite of tests (**[Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery)**).
 - Scheduled jobs.
 For example, you might want to aggregate some metrics on changes in a repository and send it to relevant parties.

 For more information about the capabilities (and limitations) of Github Actions, I would reccomend checking out the official [Quickstart for GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/quickstart).
 In this case, we can use the scheduling capabilities of Github Actions to run our data collection script on a defined schedule, and let the Github servers handle the collection and moving of data.

-> **Note**: there are limitations to what Github Actions can be used for, especially while staying in the free tier.
+> **Note**: There are limitations to what Github Actions can be used for, especially while staying within the free tier.
 You should consult the [official documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/usage-limits-billing-and-administration) when deciding if this platform is right for your project.

 ## An Example: Twitter Profile Scraper